mikkel-kjaerulf/my_train_list/README.md

    ```
    Replace `<username>` with your PostgreSQL username, `<database_name>` with the name of your database, and `train_list.sql` with the appropriate path to the SQL file.

 3. Edit the configuration file `config.ini` in the `/services/web/project` folder and provide the necessary SQL database information in it.
+Here you may need to change the ´host´ variable to ´localhost´ instead of ´db´.

 4. Run the Flask app: To start your Flask app, run the `__init__.py` file in the `/services/web/project/` folder:
    ```